daram529/CS374_HCI_pictures/README.md

 * Wish less words and  emphasizes(maybe in bold) on important parts on the slides
 **(TA's suggestion) →** don't spend too much time on making slides

-TA
-wish some stretch between CS and our group stretch in distance between target user and group

-(ex : jumma fans)

 **TA’s comments**

 * Wish there were some distance between target user (Korean Female Fangirl in College) and our group members